-For example, if you are starting to find that you can’t get the food that you usually buy on your weekly shop, Dr van Zwanenberg says: "You could consider making an inventory of food that is available to you with your child, and plan meals a few days or a week in advance if possible so if the food is slightly different from normal, the young person has been given some notice of this."
+For example, if you're starting to find that you can’t get the food that you usually buy on your weekly shop, Dr van Zwanenberg says: "You could consider making an inventory of food that's available to you with your child, and plan meals a few days or a week in advance if possible, so if the food is slightly different from normal, the young person has been given some notice of this."

 "I would try talking to the child about the early warning signs that show they might be becoming over-stimulated.
-Have an agreement that if they feel these signs or you spot them, there is a code word or a sign they can use, and that is when they can always access their quiet space to calm."
+Have an agreement that if they feel these signs or you spot them, there is a code word or a sign they can use, and that's when they can always access their quiet space to calm down."

 Maintain a good sleep routine

-Dr van Zwanenberg says it is also helpful to try to maintain bedtime routines and good sleep hygiene techniques.
+Dr van Zwanenberg says it's also helpful to try to maintain bedtime routines and good sleep hygiene techniques.

 "Sleep is so important to mental state, and I would include: